wptrainingteam/repo-template/README.md

 >
 > _For example:_
 >
 > *  Participants may need to download the TwentySixteen theme before beginning

-## Have You Thought About...?

-* Challenge 1
-* Challenge 2

-> What could present challenges to delivering this lesson?
-Is there anything that can be done in advance to prepare for those challenges?
->
-> _For example:_
->
-> *  What if there’s no internet available?
-> *  What if there’s no projector available?
+> *  What to do if there’s no projector or internet available
-> *  What if a participant doesn’t has a WordPress site to work with?
+> *  What to do if a participant doesn’t have the necessary set up
-> *  What if there aren’t enough computers for everyone?
-> *  What if no one has the prerequisite skills?
-What if there are different opinions about the topic?
+> *  How to handle different opinions about the topic

 ## Lesson Outline